Complaints about councillors

 We have a duty to ensure that our elected members (councillors) and co-opted members (lay people with expertise and experience in various matters who are appointed to sit on committees) maintain high standards of conduct in office.
 We have therefore adopted a Code of Conduct (pdf) consistent with the seven ‘Nolan’ principles of standards in public life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) which members are expected to observe.

 We have arrangements to investigate allegations that members have failed to follow the code and decide what action, if any, should be taken.
 See our procedure for dealing with complaints (pdf).

-If you think that a member may have breached the code and you’d like to complain, please fill in a copy of the complaints form (docx) and send or email it to:
+If you think that a member may have breached the code and you’d like to complain, please use the councillor complaints form (docx) and send or email it to the contact details below.

 The Monitoring Officer

 Please fill in all the details on the complaints form.
 We will acknowledge your complaint within five working days and keep you informed of progress throughout the process.

 On the basis of the information received, we will decide whether your complaint merits formal investigation.
 In order to be investigated the complaint must either:

 Reveal a continuing pattern of behaviour that is significantly and unreasonably disrupting the business of the council and there is no other way left to deal with it other than by way of an investigation.
 Or, it must comply with all the following criteria:

 - the complaint raises matters which would be a breach of the code